mykolaharmash/works-for-me/README.md

 You can add a few words about you, commit-message goes to the feed.

-For updates in existing setup, use `update: `, that also goes to RSS.
+For major updates to existing setup, use `update: `, that also goes to RSS.

 ```
 update: Changed IDE